smartyfi/addons-repo/smartyfi-remote/DOCS.md

-# Home Assistant Community Add-on: SmartyFi Remote
+# Home Assistant Community Add-on: ZeroTier One

 ZeroTier delivers the capabilities of VPNs, SDN, and SD-WAN with a single system.
 Manage all your connected resources across both local and wide area